 It follows the route of a dismantled railway - the Leeds & Thirsk Railway, then a bit of the Nidd Valley Railway - so it's largely flat.
 There are plans to extend it along the line of the Nidd Valley Railway to Pateley Bridge.
 (To understand the railways that once served Harrogate, read about Railways and Greenways).

-The route is shared by cyclists, walkers (including dog walkers), and joggers.
-Signs ask cyclists to use their bells when necessary, to slow down when passing walkers, and to be particularly careful of dogs, which do not have road/bike sense.
-Walkers are asked not to block the path, and to keep their dogs under control.
-The route is well-used by cyclists and walkers, and it is possible to share without too much hardship.
-It would a great shame to exclude either group from this nice route.
-So whether you're walking or cycling, it's important to be considerate to other Greenway users, and polite and friendly.
+The route is shared by cyclists, walkers (including dog walkers), joggers, and horse riders.
+Signs ask cyclists to use their bells when necessary, and to slow down when passing walkers; walkers are asked not to block the path, and to keep their dogs under control.
+It's important to be considerate to other Greenway users, and polite and friendly.

 The Greenway is definitely suitable for children and less confident cyclists.
 It's a good place to learn to ride a bike away from traffic.

 The main Nidderdale Greenway route is shown in green on the Google map, and the other colours are routes to get to it, plus the Hollybank Lane extension in blue.

 I describe the route starting from the Dragon Junction in Harrogate.
 If you're starting from somewhere else in Harrogate, or from the Ripley end of the Nidderdale Greenway, see Getting to the Nidderdale Greenway.

 In High Harrogate, at the Dragon Junction, there's a footbridge over the railway.
 Go over the footbridge, and turn right at the far end.